 Since January 2017, children aged 0-5 years whose parents are homeless (and those transitioning from homelessness to permanent accommodation) will be offered free childcare for 25 hours a week under the CCS Programme.

 If you have applied for a vocational training course provided by an Education and Training Board you may qualify for a childcare at reduced rates under the CETS Programme.
 CETS can provide full-time, part-time or after-school childcare places.

 The Early Childhood Care and Education (ECCE) Scheme provides free early childhood care and education for children over 2 years and 8 months and not older than 5 and a half years.
 Children may enrol before 1st September each year.
 The programme provides 3 hours per day, 5 days per week over the school year (38 weeks).

-Should you have a query on any of these programmes please contact the Business Manager.
+Should you have a query on any of these programmes please contact the Services Director.